Bird anatomy: Synsacrum

 The synsacrum consists of one thoracic, six lumbar, two sacral, and five sacro-caudal vertebrae fused into one ossified structure that then fuse with the ilium.
 When not in flight, this structure provides the main support for the rest of the body.
 Similar to the sacrum of mammals, the synsacrum lacks the distinct disc shape of cervical and thoracic vertebrae.

 Caudal vertebrae

 The free vertebrae immediately following the fused sacro-caudal vertebrae of the synsacrum are known as the caudal vertebrae.
-Birds have between 5 and 8 free caudal vertebrae.
+Birds have between five and eight free caudal vertebrae.
 The caudal vertebrae provide structure to the tails of vertebrates and are homologous to the coccyx found in mammals lacking tails.

 Pygostyle

-In birds, the last 5 to 6 caudal vertebrae are fused to form the pygostyle.
-Some sources note that up to 10 caudal vertebrae may make up this fused structure.
+In birds, the last four caudal vertebrae are fused to form the pygostyle.
+Some sources note that up to ten caudal vertebrae may make up this fused structure.
 This structure provides an attachment point for tail feathers that aid in control of flight.